-The Company has a \$1.0 billion unsecured syndicated revolving credit facility agreement (the "Revolving Facility") which matures on October 7, 2023.
+The Company has a \$1.0 billion unsecured syndicated revolving credit facility agreement (the "Revolving Facility"), which was amended in 2022 to extend the maturity date to July 15, 2027.
 The proceeds of the Revolving Facility are used for general corporate purposes.
-As at January 1, 2022, there were no drawings under the Revolving Facility.
-Under the Revolving Facility, the Company must maintain a ratio of net debt (as of the last day of each fiscal quarter) to EBITDA (earnings before interest, income taxes, depreciation and amortization calculated in the manner prescribed by the Revolving Facility agreement) for the last four quarters then ended of not more than 4.0:1, and a ratio of EBITDA to interest expense (subject to certain exclusions identified in the Revolving Facility agreement) for the last four quarters then ended of at least 2.75:1.
+As at December 31, 2022, there were no drawings under the Revolving Facility.
+Under the Revolving Facility, the Company must maintain a ratio of net debt (as of the last day of each fiscal quarter) to EBITDA (earnings before interest, income taxes, depreciation and amortization calculated in the manner prescribed by the Revolving Facility agreement) for the last four guarters then ended of not more than 4.0:1, and a ratio of EBITDA to interest expense (subject to certain exclusions identified in the Revolving Facility agreement) for the last four quarters then ended of at least 2.75:1.